-Most of the freight in the United States moves over the roads using trucks.
+Most of the freight in the United States moves over the nation’s roads using trucks.
 In recent years, nearly three-quarters of the nation’s freight moves from place to place using trucks.
-This equates to almost 12 billion tons on American roads.
+This equates to almost 12 billion tons on American roads annually.
 While this benefits the Houston consumer, it endangers the Houston driver.

-Many people suffer injuries in truck crashes each year, and a number of these accidents take place in the Houston area.
-If you would like to learn about your rights following a truck accident and injuries, do not wait to contact our Houston truck accident lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman for a free discussion and case evaluation today.
+Many people suffer injuries in truck crashes each year, and a number of these accidents take place in the greater Houston area.
+If you would like to learn about your rights following a truck accident and injuries, do not wait to contact our Houston truck accident lawyers at Dolman Law Group for a free discussion and case evaluation today.
+We will talk about your rights, opportunities for seeking compensation, and the answers to any questions you may have about filing a claim.

 The Causes of Truck Accidents in Houston